 9 Indian Dog Breeds You Never Knew About

 Call it fascination.
 Call it obsession.
 Call it social conformity.
-Most of the dogs that we choose to share space with ‘have’ to be pedigreed breeds.
+Most of the dogs that we choose to share space with have to be pedigreed breeds.
 Not just any pedigree, but specifically the European and American breeds.
-Most of the we see today like the dog breeds , the Dalmatian , or the Pug Saint Bernard are influenced by media.
-A nd even the people owning these breeds sometimes agree they didn't even know about them before they were featured on TV.
+Most of the dog breeds we see today like the Dalmatian, German Shepherd, the Pug, or the Saint Bernard are influenced by media.
+And even the people owning these breeds sometimes agree they didn't even know about them before they were featured on TV.

 Most of these breeds are quite unheard of let alone seen by most of the people in India.
 The fad for international breeds leading to over-breeding of the popular Western breeds has also resulted in some Indian breeds almost becoming extinct.
 Certain individuals across the country slowly realised this issue and decided to revive many such breeds.
 Here is a list of 9 breeds that belong to India:

 One of the many sighthound breeds originating in India, this dog is bred by royal families in Chippiparai near Madurai district Tamil Nadu.
 Primarily used for hunting boar, deer and hare; it was later kept as a symbol of royalty and dignity.

 The most primitive and ancient breed of dog known to us that belongs to India is this Indian Pariah.
 A relative of Dingo, this breed has no trace of genetic tweaking or modification from the human side.
 Owing to this, they share an appearance with various other primitve pariah-type dogs around the world like the Basenji (Africa) , Dingo (Australia), Podengo (Australia) etc.

 Note: Do not mistake this breed for the stray/ mongrel dogs we see on the streets as they have a lot of other breeds mixed in them over the years.
 Whereas the INDog (name coined for this breed) is meant to be pure in their primitive heritage.